Here’s a question I sometimes get asked:

 I think I understand how many people — including many people with a genuine interest in the mystics — find church to be the last place they want to be, on Sunday or any other time during the week.

 There are many reasons for this.
 Many people have been hurt by churches.
-And not just in terms of extreme trauma (like clergy sexual abuse), although that does happen far too often.
-But many people are hurt in much milder/smaller — but still painful or traumatizing — ways.
+And not just in terms of extreme trauma (like clergy sexual abuse), although that does happen, to the church’s shame.
+But even beyond such outrageous harm, many people are hurt in much milder/smaller — but still painful or traumatizing — ways.
 People get shamed for a variety of reasons — from expressing their sexuality to questioning the pastor to showing an innocent interest in interfaith exploration.
 Sexism, racism, and homophobia often create climates in churches that can be unhealthy and even dangerous.
 Churches can be abusive in other ways — to learn more about this unhappy topic, read Healing Spiritual Wounds by Carol Howard Merritt.

 Some churches seem to be too political — which can be a problem no matter what “side” you are on.
 Other churches clearly cater to a specific “tribe” of people — from “country club” churches where everyone at least appears to be wealthy, to “blue collar” churches where everyone appears to be just getting by.
 Many churches are clearly “white” or “Black” in their makeup.
 While it might be spiritually adventurous to join a church where everyone is different from you, that can also be psychologically taxing.
 The only thing worse?
 A church where everyone is just like you!